By Kimberley Wright – Clinical Nutritionist & Co-Founder of FIT FAB MUM

 For those suffering with thrush, cut fermented foods from your diet until the overgrowth of candida has been managed (speak to your nutritionist or naturopath for a personalised action plan).

-Herbal Supplements – Unless prescried by a qualified naturopath during your pregnancy, herbals supplements are best avoided.
+Unless prescribed by a qualified naturopath during your pregnancy, herbal supplements are best avoided.